How to Make a Survey

 - Hit the 'Settings' menu.
-From here you can manage the behaviour of your survey as well as change the look and feel in with the theme editor.
-You don't need to enable or disable anything as all of the defaults work but you can tweak to suit your requirements.
+From here you can manage the behavior of your survey.
+You don't need to enable or disable anything as all of the defaults.

 2. Share and Publish

 - Hit the share tab and signup for an account if you haven't already done so.
 Adding an email and password will allow you to view the Dashboard and export/manage your results.

 - If you're sharing via email you need to copy the survey link.
 This is a link to your live survey.